vsranjitroshan/vsranjitroshan.github.io/index.md

 =============================================================================

 **Overview**<br>
 In order to understand and tune the drone features like battery life, PID values, throttle curve etc there is the need for data logging.
-This API provides the tool to record data and is based on Pyserial and Arduino library.
+This API provides the tool to record data and is based on Pyserial and Arduino library.<br>
 **Features**<br>
--The program is portable to any place just using some arduino pins and a USB-COM Port.
+- The program is portable to any place just using some arduino pins and a USB-COM Port.<br>
--The program saves the data in a time-stamped file with a meta-file which stores additional user data during the initial and final stages of recording.
+- The program saves the data in a time-stamped file with a meta-file which stores additional user data during the initial and final stages of recording.<br>
--The data is stored in plain text documents as comma seperated files(.csv) which can used in data analysis tools like pandas and excel.
+- The data is stored in plain text documents as comma seperated files(.csv) which can used in data analysis tools like pandas and excel.<br>

 Github: <br />
 _API Interface:_